Usage

 Input line

-Besides its primary function, the input line provides an input hint and contains the settings button.
 The input hint, displayed after the entered text, varies based on the context.
-For empty triggered queries, it shows the query handler’s synopsis, if available, otherwhise it shows the input action text of the selected item, if available, or is empty.
-The settings button, located in the top right corner, appears on hover or when the current query is processing.
+For empty triggered queries, it shows the query handler’s synopsis, if available, otherwise it shows the input action text of the selected item, if available, or is empty.

 Results list